yesidc/MLinPractice/Documentation.md

        }

-result after running our classifiar with our selected features but, Principal Component Analysis and with out TFIDF
+result after running our classifiar with our selected features but, Principal Component Analysis and without TFIDF

 <img src="images/Multinomial_Bayes_no_tfidf_no_PCA.png" alt="drawing" width="50%"  style="float:right"/>

-results we get after running lajority class classfiar :
+results we get after running Majority class classfiar :

 <img src="images/Majority_no_PCA_no_tfidf.png" alt="drawing" width="50%"  style="float:right"/>

-from the results, we can say that out model doesnt tend towards under or over fitting.
-With our selected features, out model has been performing quite well classifyingthe possibility of tweets going viral.
-However, we could not implemented TFIDF for the limitation of grid memory.
+from the results, we can say that our model doesn't tend towards under or over fitting.
+With our selected features, our model has been performing quite well classifying the possibility of tweets going viral.
+However, we could not implement TFIDF for the limitation of grid memory.
 We believe that, with TFIDF, our model can perform even better as this is a very important in terms of NLP.